saya61/saya61/README.md

 My Name is YunDong

-- 🌱 I’m currently learning SAA, ADsP
+- 🌱 I’m currently learning SAA, Python
--
+- 🤔 I’m looking for help with Algorithm
+- 📫 How to reach me: KakaoTalk - msaki061
 <!--
 **saya61/saya61** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.